blasyaselli/styleguide/README.md

 ### BEM - Modefiers and element blocks

 One problem we run into with BEM is having to modify the child element of a modified parent block.
 In this example we want to modify the link color inside form when it is active.
 There are several solutions:

-1. Nesting  with declaretive classes (not ideal because the purpose of BEM is to limit nesting)
+**Nesting by declaring classes (not ideal)**
 ```html

 <div class="form">